Trump thanks Kim as North Korea transfers remains of Korean War soldiers

-SEOUL/WASHINGTON (Reuters) - North Korea transferred 55 small, flag-draped cases carrying the suspected remains of U.S. soldiers killed in the Korean War on Friday, officials said, a first step by Pyongyang to implement an agreement made in a landmark summit in June in Singapore.
+SEOUL/WASHINGTON (Reuters) - North Korea transferred 55 small, flag-draped cases carrying the suspected remains of U.S. soldiers killed in the Korean War on Friday, officials said, a first step in implementing an agreement reached in a landmark summit in June.

-The repatriation of remains of U.S. soldiers missing in the 1950-53 conflict is seen as a modest diplomatic coup for U.S. President Donald Trump because it was one of the agreements reached during his summit with North Korean leader Kim Jong Un in Singapore on June 12.
+The repatriation of remains of U.S. soldiers missing in the 1950-53 conflict is seen as a modest diplomatic coup for U.S. President Donald Trump because it was one of the agreements reached during his meeting with North Korean leader Kim Jong Un in Singapore.

 “After so many years, this will be a great moment for so many families.
 Thank you to Kim Jong Un,” Trump wrote on Twitter.